neondatabase/neon/docs/rfcs/025-generation-numbers.md

 generations are unnecessary, but the storage format doesn't change: the [generation suffix](#generation-suffix) may simply be the attachment generation, without any per-node component, as the attachment generation would change any time an attached node restarted.

-That is just one possible future direction for node management: the imporant thing is just that we avoid coding in assumptions about cluster management into our storage format, hence the opaque u64 used in the object suffix.